nextcloud/documentation/admin_manual/configuration_server/background_jobs_configuration.rst

 A system like Nextcloud sometimes requires tasks to be done on a regular basis without the need for user interaction or hindering Nextcloud performance.
-For that purpose, as a system administrator, you can define background jobs (for example, database clean-ups) which are executed without any need for the user interaction.
+For that purpose, as a system administrator, you can define background jobs (for example, database clean-ups) which are executed without any need for user interaction.

 These jobs are typically referred to as *cron jobs*.
 Cron jobs are commands or